zhangjq0908/Easer/README.en.md

 -----
 Make your smart phone smarter: tell it what to do under different situations.

+Easer is an event-driven Android automation tool.
+It knows verious (see below) events and you (the user) could tell it what to do on what event (and even combine multiple events).
+Routine actions no longer need to be manually taken.

 You can think Easer as a local version of IFTTT: Trigger actions or change settings (*Operation*s, bundled as *Profile*) in different situations (*Event*).

 You can chain *Event*s (set dependencies) as trees.
 Easer will perform Post-Order Traversal to load you Profile(s).